 Medicare Open Enrollment, which lasts from October 15-December 7 every year, allows Medicare beneficiaries to enroll in Medicare Advantage Plans (Part C).
 A Medicare Advantage Plan is where benefits are provided by a private company instead of the government.
-There are pros and cons to Medicare Advantage Plans, which can be read about here.
+There are pros and cons to Medicare Advantage Plans.
 After enrolling, some beneficiaries realize their Medicare Advantage Plan will not work for them.
 There are a few ways to disenroll from the plan besides waiting until the next Medicare Open Enrollment.

 Medicare Advantage Disenrollment Period

 The Medicare Advantage Disenrollment Period (MADP) spans from January 1st through February 14th every year.
 During this period, Medicare beneficiaries can switch from a Medicare Advantage Plan to Original Medicare.
 Your new coverage will go into effect the first of the month after you request disenrollment.
 For example, if you request disenrollment in February, your new coverage will start March 1st.
 In this example, it is important to remember that you are still under your old coverage for the rest of February and you need to follow the rules of that plan.